jtkristensen/rfun-interpreter/Thourghts.md

 - [ ] A typeconstuctor per Recive statement?
 - [ ] Two different semantics for unrecieve/unsend.
 - [ ] What will the first paper be about?

+# Backlog.

+It makes sense to see what kinds of analysis can be made from the Core `RFun` language, before trying to do something more complicated.
+However, as most analysis are most naturally expressed as type-and-effect systems, the first thing todo, is to expand with algebraic datatypes.

+The next thing we need is to expand with lambda, and introduce reversible lambda (which is not the ansilla curry).
+We can then express the ansilla as an extra program transformation.

+Near summer, the sessiontype project should then have moved towards something implementable, and then we need to introduce spawn.